Tail value at risk

-Tail value at risk (TVaR), also known as tail conditional expectation (TCE) or conditional tail expectation (CTE), is a risk measure associated with the more general value at risk.
+In financial mathematics, tail value at risk (TVaR), also known as tail conditional expectation (TCE) or conditional tail expectation (CTE), is a risk measure associated with the more general value at risk.
 It quantifies the expected value of the loss given that an event outside a given probability level has occurred.

 Background

 There are a number of related, but subtly different, formulations for TVaR in the literature.
 A common case in literature is to define TVaR and average value at risk as the same measure.
 Under some formulations, it is only equivalent to expected shortfall when the underlying distribution function is continuous at $\operatorname{VaR}_{\alpha}(X)$, the value at risk of level $\alpha$.
 Under some other settings, TVaR is the conditional expectation of loss above a given value, whereas the expected shortfall is the product of this value with the probability of it occurring.
 The former definition may not be a coherent risk measure in general, however it is coherent if the underlying distribution is continuous.
 The latter definition is a coherent risk measure.
 TVaR accounts for the severity of the failure, not only the chance of failure.
 The TVaR is a measure of the expectation only in the tail of the distribution.